Magpie-Tools/magpie-docs/docs/api/rest-auth-and-user.md

 Current implementation note:

-- `scraping_sources` is returned by this endpoint family but is not persisted by `POST /api/user/settings` in current backend code.
+- `scraping_sources` may be accepted in this payload but scrape-source persistence is managed by `POST /api/scrapingSources` and `DELETE /api/scrapingSources`.
-- Use `POST /api/scrapingSources` and `DELETE /api/scrapingSources` to manage scrape sources.

 ## `GET /api/user/role`